bramleyccslab/scm-repo/content/assessment.md

 </center>

 Over the course of each semester, you will build a portfolio of reflections on required papers.
-Each week, you need to submit one (~200 word) entry.
+Each week, you need to submit two (~100-200 word) entries.
 An entry should:
+- assume a reviewer role (see Lecture 1) and/or
-- briefly summarise the main idea of the article (2-3 sentences),
+- briefly summarise the main idea of the article (1-2 sentences),
 - comment on whether or not you believe the conclusions (1-2 sentences) and
 - justify your belief (2-5 sentences).